 - MONEY – The love of money is the root of all evil (every kind of evil); (1st Tim.
 6:10).
 Your actions will always give you away.
 The types of people you prefer.
 The places that you frequent.
 The need to comfort yourself with more things will be seen on the surface, and this will cause an imbalance in your life.
 The need to possess “more” can never be satisfied which becomes greed!
 Your actions identify the place where your heart resides.
 We’re currently in a culture of greed.
 We live in a capitalistic society that constantly pushes consumerism.
 People judge you by the things you possess, but God judges you by what’s in your heart.

-- SELF- It is possible to focus so intently on your needs that your needs take precedence over everything in your life.
+- SELF- It is possible to focus so intently on your needs that your wants take precedence over everything in your life.
 If you always have yourself on your mind, then you are your own god.
-The trinity of “Me, myself and I” is the wrong trinity.
+The trinity of “Me, Myself and I” is the wrong trinity.

 THE CONDITION OF THE HEART

-When we commit to following Jesus with our lives, we should naturally begin to change for the better.
-Our priorities are no longer selfish, but selfless.
+When we commit to following Jesus, we should naturally begin to change for the better.
+Our priorities are no longer selfish but selfless.
 How has your life changed since you found your identity in Christ?

 Paul testified, “I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.” – Gal.
 2:20.